Do Go On - 373 - The Star Wars Holiday Special

 It was a wonderful time, but I had no idea it was even a part of the whole Star Wars thing.

-She's standing in a bar full of aliens?
 She said, I just remember singing to a bunch of people with funny heads.

-She didn't realise it was Star Wars.
+She didn't realize it was Star Wars.

 She's not asking any questions.